-The nursing curriculum may be completed within four calendar years.
-Five quarters are spent on the main campus and ten quarters at the Portland division.
-Upon completion of the required curriculum the student is eligible to write denominational and State Board examinations for the R.N., and will receive the Bachelor of Science degree.
+The nursing curriculum may be completed in thirteen and one half quarters.
+Five quarters are spent on the College Place campus and eight and one-half quarters in the clinical division.
+Upon completion of the curriculum the student is eligible to write State Board Examinations and will receive the Bachelor of Science degree with a major in nursing.